Here’s How We Extricate Ourselves From This Lockdown

 Arnold Monto, a professor of epidemiology and global health at the University of Michigan who has advised both the World Health Organization and the Defense Department on communicable diseases, also predicted a gradual reopening.
 He teased a scenario where people who can work from home keep doing so as long as possible, while others who cannot begin commuting to work.
 Monto noted there are plenty of jobs deemed “nonessential” that don’t require close contact within six feet, including lawn maintenance and gardening.
 It would also be smart to keep all non-essential travel on hold, since that was an issue in China, where local transmission was contained until travel between cities brought in new waves of infection, he said.

-Brewer said politicians making these decisions in the coming weeks will probably choose to release those who are younger and who don’t have underlying health conditions from shelter in place before those over the age of 65 with co-morbidities.
-Likewise, visits to assisted living and skilled nursing and eldercare facilities with high-risk populations will probably be on hold for a long time to come.
+Brewer said politicians making these decisions in the coming weeks will probably choose to release from shelter-in-place restrictions those who are younger and who don’t have underlying health conditions—before those over the age of 65 with co-morbidities.
+Likewise, visits to assisted-living and skilled nursing and eldercare facilities with high-risk populations will probably be on hold for a long time to come.

-“But how you put that into effect is really difficult,” said Monto, noting that some flair-ups following loosened social-distancing guidelines are “inevitable.”
+“But how you put that into effect is really difficult,” said Monto, noting that some flare-ups following loosened social-distancing guidelines are “inevitable.”

 Redlener agreed that sending people back to work “piecemeal” from different sectors or parts of the country “sounds like a good idea,” but that it might not be practical.